MrPowerScripts/MrPowerScripts.com/_posts/2020/2020-04-26-pwa-to-apk-with-twa.md

 title: Oh My Gosh turn your PWA into an Android app in the Google play store
 categories: ["blog post"]
 tags: [mrpowerscripts]
-description-long: Do you have a Progressive Web App (PWA) that you would love to see in Google's Android play store?
-You can make that happen today!
-With bubblewrap from GoogleChromeLabs.
-It is an experimental tool that uses a CLI to process your PWA and generate an apk you can upload to the play store.
-Let's look at how I did it for one of my sites.
-Now, mrpowerscripts.com isn't a PWA... yet.
-But I have many other flat Jekyll sites that are progressive web apps.
 ---

 Do you have a [Progressive Web App (PWA)](https://en.wikipedia.org/wiki/Progressive_web_application) that you would love to see in Google's Android play store?
 You can make that happen today!
 With [bubblewrap from GoogleChromeLabs](https://github.com/GoogleChromeLabs/bubblewrap).
 It is an experimental tool that [uses a CLI](https://github.com/GoogleChromeLabs/bubblewrap/tree/master/packages/cli) to process your PWA and generate an apk you can upload to the play store.
 Let's look at how I did it for one of my sites.
 Now, mrpowerscripts.com isn't a PWA... yet.
 But I have many other flat Jekyll sites that are progressive web apps.